 La Plagne is huge, playful ski terrain with tons of fun parks for the kids, plenty of groomed intermediate trails, some crazy off-piste terrain, glacier skiing and beautiful view of nearby Courchevel.
 La Plagne is however not so charming chalet.
 Much of the mountain architecture is 1960’s – unattractive big buildings.
 But you came to ski – there’s tons of skiing – 425 kilomteres of trails. la Belle Plagne – the highest mountain village at 2050 meters is the prettiest as well, with big chalet style apartments and a few casual après ski bars, stores and restaurants in the village center.
 Kids can go sledding or the family can snowmobile after the ski lifts close from this central location.

-An old gondola up to the La Plagne’s summit glacier, which is popular for sightseeing as well as skiing.
+La Plagne’s summit glacier is reached by an old gondola, which is popular for sightseeing as well as skiing.
 You can see the summit of Courchevel in Les Trois Vallees and the Olympic Nordic ski jump at La Praz in perfect view on a clear day.
 La Plagne played its part in the 1992 Winter Olympics hosting the bobsled.
 Today, La Plagne hosts many ski events in its big race stadium at Bellecote Plagne.

 The connection between La Plagne and Les Arcs is just one lift – an amazing double-decker tram at the far corner of each resort.
 Les Arcs offers up extraordinary views of Mont Blanc.
 Here you have more funky architecture, and lots of red and blue runs – for beginners and intermediate.
 The tram to the summit of Aiguille Rouge delivers you to the highest point at Paradiski – 3228 meters with breathtaking views, and some crazy take-your-breath-away off-piste runs so beware.
 Otherwise there are two marked groomed runs all the way down.
 Les Arcs formerly hosted the speed skiing stadium on this peak.